LarsEckart/knowledge/books.md

 * How to Design Programs: An Introduction to Programming and Computing
 * Mastering Lambdas: Java Programming in a Multicore World
 * Project Retrospectives: A Handbook for Team Reviews
+* Release It! - Design and Deploy Production-Ready Software